Overview

 will improve his ability to chew food, and will also improve speech and

 facial appearance.
-Help the patient to wear his denture if he cannot do
+Help the person to wear his denture if he cannot do

 it by himself.